Last Updated on

-- VASPs must comply with FATF Recommendations 10-22 for transactions with a threshold above USD/EUR 1000.
-In such case, the VASPs must obtain information on both, the sender and the beneficiary.
+- VASPs must comply with FATF Recommendations 10-22, for transactions with a threshold above USD/EUR 1000.
+In such cases, the VASPs must obtain information on both, the sender and the beneficiary.
 The VASP is also required to share this information with the beneficiary VASP, thus removing anonymity from the “virtual asset”.

 This also means having in place a system of KYC, Customer Due Diligence, PEP Screening, and Sanctions Checks against high-risk third countries/business activities, and reporting such suspicious activity to the “competent authority”.

 - The “competent authority” must monitor the submission of such information, and take necessary freezing action and/or prohibiting transactions with designated persons and entities, and use such other instruments of risk-based regulatory compliance.